metacpan/metacpan-cpan-extracted/distros/X/X11-korgwm/README.md

     build-essential libcairo-dev libgirepository1.0-dev libglib2.0-dev xcb-proto

+And these for Archlinux:

+    base-devel cairo glib2 gobject-introspection gtk3 libgirepository xcb-proto

-# Contribution
+## Contribution

 **Yes**, I do appreciate contribution.
 But it should not break the default behaviour of *korgwm*, as I'm going to tune it for myself.
-Though this is discussible in your PRs.
+Though this is discussable in your PRs.
 Welcome!